 If you have received a moving violation or other “California Vehicle Code Violation” from a sheriff or police officer in Marin County, you may be eligible to have a portion of that citation fee reimbursed.
 Please note that officers in the field may not describe the program in this manner – however, these are the steps you need to follow.

-- You MUST pay your full fine before attending class.
+4. You must pay your full fine before attending class.

-Note: Only bicyclists who plead guilty and forfeit their bail in this manner are eligible to get their bail reduced and reimbursed by attending the Basic Street Skills class.
-Payment can be accomplished without personally visiting the Civic Center’s Room C-10 or Traffic Court by mailing your full fine to the Court by the due date on the notice.
-You should read through all Courtesy Notice instructions, as these may change.
+Note: Only bicyclists who plead guilty and forfeit their bail in this manner are eligible to get their bail reduced and reimbursed by attending the Smart Cycling class.
+Payment can be made in person by visiting the Civic Center’s Room C-10 or Traffic Court.
+You can also mail in or pay your full fine online by the due date on the notice.
+Read through all Courtesy Notice instructions, as these may change.

-- Attend a Basic Street Skills class to have your fee reduced and partially reimbursed.
+1. Attend a Smart Cycling (formerly Basic Street Skills) class to have your fee reduced and partially reimbursed.

-If you plan to attend a Basic Street Skills class to reduce your fine, you MUST mention this when paying your full fine so the Superior Court staff can properly update their records.
+If you plan to attend a Smart Cycling class to reduce your fine, you MUST indicate this when paying your full fine.
 Retain copies of all citation-related documents that you submit.

 If you wish to contest your traffic citation, you can do so by first setting a trial date at the traffic counter.
 If the judge finds you guilty of the infraction, you are not eligible to attend the class to reduce your fine.